King cobra

-The king cobra (Ophiophagus hannah) is a venomous snake endemic to Asia.
-With an average length of 3.18 to 4 m and a maximum record of 5.85 m, it is the world's longest venomous snake.
-Coloration of this species varies across habitats, from black with white stripes to unbroken brownish grey.
-The sole member of the genus Ophiophagus, it is not taxonomically a true cobra despite its common name.
-The king cobra inhabits forests from South to Southeastern Asia where it preys chiefly on other snakes, including those of its kind.
-A female king cobra builds a nest to hold its eggs which will be protected throughout the incubation period.
+The king cobra (Ophiophagus hannah) is a species complex of snakes endemic to Asia.
+With an average length of 3.18 to 4 m and a record length of 5.85 m, it is the world's longest venomous snake and among the heaviest.
+Under the genus Ophiophagus, it is not phylogenetically a true cobra despite its common name and some resemblance.
+Spanning from the Indian subcontinent through Southeastern Asia to Southern China, the king cobra is widely distributed albeit not commonly seen.